-Rob Sachs is an award-winning journalist and the radio producer for America Abroad, AAM’s monthly radio documentary series.
+Rob Sachs is an award-winning journalist and the Executive Producer for America Abroad, AAM’s monthly radio documentary series.

 He has worked in the national radio industry since 2000.
 He’s been a producer at NPR on programs such as Morning Edition, All Things Considered, and Tell Me More.

 In 2006 he launched his own NPR podcast titled “What Would Rob Do?: An Irreverent Guide to Life’s Daily Indignities.”
 The audience for the podcast grew to over 15,000 listeners per episode and became the basis of a book published in 2010 by John Wiley and Sons.